Cheranga/Demo.Serverless.Hotels/README.md

 https://ochzhen.com/blog/pass-array-and-numbers-as-secure-params

-* Creating a function app slot which will contain both sensitive and non-sensitive data
+* :bulb: Creating a function app slot which will contain both sensitive and non-sensitive data

 If you would like to use GitHub actions, the preferred way is to create a data structure and use that to provision the slot with production and non production slots.